Louis Rwagasore: 1960 and 1961 elections

-In 1961 the Belgian administration officially renamed Ruanda-Urundi as Rwanda-Burundi.
+In 1961, the Belgian administration officially renamed Ruanda-Urundi as Rwanda-Burundi.
 For the 1961 legislative elections, UPRONA concentrated its entire election campaign on Rwagasore, using his charisma to rally substantial support.
 Rwagasore traveled across the country to introduce his party's candidates.
-In course of the elections, he was able to collect a broad political coalition; even though most of it was pro-monarchical, he also voiced support for the leftist ideas of Patrice Lumumba from the neighboring Congo.
+Over the course of the elections, he was able to assemble a broad political coalition; even though most of it was pro-monarchical, he also voiced support for the leftist ideas of Patrice Lumumba from the neighboring Congo.
 This earned him the support of a small group of radical anti-monarchist Tutsi intellectuals.
 In the end, Rwagasore's coalition included representatives of the Tutsi oligarchy, conservative Hutu évolués, radical youth groups, urban factions, and large sections of the rural population.
 In general, UPRONA presented itself as strongly pro-monarchy, with the slogan "God, Fatherland, Mwami" being prominently used.
-The PDC had assumed a certain victory due to its success during the November 1960 municipal elections.
+The PDC had assumed victory was certain due to its success during the November 1960 municipal elections.
 It began its election campaign far too late, and also used the alternate slogan "God and Fatherland" which seemed to many Burundians to be deliberately critical of the monarchy, costing it substantial grassroots backing.